Hidden dualities in 1D quasiperiodic lattice models: Generalized local duality transformation

-For the AAM, the duality matrix $\mathcal{O}_{c}$ is always the identity because $\psi^{d}(P)=\psi^{r}(P')$ for any CA. In order to test the validity of $\mathcal{O}_{c}$ in a less trivial example, we build it for the MAAM, for which the analytical duality transformation is known \citep{PhysRevLett.114.146601}.
-The transformation presented in this reference is not unique.
-We found that the Hamiltonian of the MAAM is also self-dual under the transformation (see SM)
+As noted in the previous section, for the AAM, the duality matrix $\mathcal{O}_{c}$ is always the identity because $\tilde{\bm{\psi}}^{\t d}(P;\phi,k)=\tilde{\bm{\psi}}^{\text{r}}(P';\mathcal{R}_{0}[\phi,k]^{T})$ for any CA. In order to test the validity of $\mathcal{O}_{c}$ in a non-trivial example, we consider the MAAM, for which an analytical expression for the duality transformation was found in Ref. \citep{PhysRevLett.114.146601}.
+Note however that this transformation is not unique at the self-dual points .
+In fact, we found that, defining the eigenstates for the MAAM (particular case of Eq.$\,$\ref{eq:EAAM_H}) as $\ket{\psi}=\sum_{n}\psi_{n}c_{n}^{\dagger}\ket 0$ in the infinite-size incommensurate limit (for irrational $\tau$), the wave function is also self-dual under the transformation (see Appendix$\,$\ref{sec:derivation})